eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 ## Breadth-first search (BFS)

-BFS (breadth-first search) is a common tree traversal algorithm.
+BFS (Breadth-First Search) is a common tree traversal algorithm.

 When BFS is run on an undirected graph, a direction is assigned to each edge from the discoverer $$u$$ to the discovered $$v$$.
 Thus, $$u$$ is denoted as the parent of $$v$$ {% cite algorithm-design-manual -l 162 %}.